 Based on an individual’s status on a piece of property, a property owner’s liability for their well-being and safety can change.

-Like many other types of personal injury cases, premises liability cases in Chattanooga are traditionally filed as a negligence action.
-In a premises liability claim, an injured person and their Chattanooga premises liability lawyer will need to prove:
+Like many other types of personal injury cases, property liability claims are traditionally filed as negligence actions.
+In a premises liability claim in Chattanooga, an injured person and their lawyer will need to prove: